alexhunsley/tca-beam/README.md

 ## A pause for thought

-It's worth bearing in mind that the tool should be kept up to date with changes to TCA and not spread around deprecated or bad patterns of use.
+It's worth bearing in mind that the tool should be kept up to date with changes to TCA and not enourage deprecated or undesirable patterns.